Loyola Press

 Loyola Press is a publishing house based in Chicago, Illinois.
-It is a nonprofit apostolate of the Chicago-Detroit Province of the Society of Jesus.
+It is a nonprofit apostolate of the Midwest Province of the Society of Jesus.
 It has no connection with Loyola University Chicago.

-It primarily publishes school books for the parochial school market.
-However, in 1997, the press did publish a bestseller: The Gift of Peace, the last testament of Cardinal Joseph Bernardin.
+It publishes school books for the parochial school market, as well as trade books for adults and children.
+In 1997, the press did publish a bestseller: The Gift of Peace, the last testament of Cardinal Joseph Bernardin.

 History of Loyola

 Loyola University Press was founded in 1912 and became a separate non-profit in 1940 independent of any university.
 It changed its name to Loyola Press in 1995.

 Imprints

 Loyola Press publishes Chicago-related titles under the Wild Onion imprint, Jesuit studies titles under the Jesuit Way banner, and textbooks under the Loyola University Press imprint.

 Notable authors

 Loyola Press has published books by the following notable people: